 The school district is interested in providing a structured and individualized learning environment for students who need extra help in developing appropriate behavior.
 In a therapeutic environment they can receive extra attention and support.
 Students will have individual goals for returning to regular education and study grade-level curriculum.

-Therefore, the intent of the Shippensburg Therapeutic and Academic Resources (STAR) program to modify the behavior of students by utilizing the skills of a specially trained alternative education teacher and certified social worker in a positive, yet structured environment in order for students to be held accountable for their behavior and for their behavior to be socially acceptable.
+Therefore, the intent of the Shippensburg Therapeutic and Academic Resources (STAR) program to modify the behavior of students by utilizing the skills of a specially trained teacher and certified social worker in a positive, yet structured environment in order for students to be held accountable for their behavior and for their behavior to be socially acceptable.
+Likewise, the program allows for students who are coping with trauma or mental health needs find school-appropriate coping strategies so that they can be successful members of the school community.

 STUDENTS TO BE SERVED

 The program will be composed of a maximum of 12 students per class.
-A screening committee of teachers, counselors, school psychologists, social workers, and administrators will determine qualifications and make recommendations for placement, review students’ progress in the program, and decide when the student should be placed back in regular education.
-Factors such as behavior, work habits, attitude, and attendance will be taken into consideration.
+A screening committee of teachers, counselors, school psychologists, social workers, and administrators will determine qualifications and make recommendations for placement, review students’ progress in the program, and decide when the student should be placed back in either the regular education or special education program.
+Factors such as behavior, work habits, attitude, use of coping strategies, and attendance will be taken into consideration.
 Prior to STAR placement, a meeting should take place with the student’s parents.
 At the meeting, the program will be outlined by the STAR staff and goals will be set for the student.

 DURATION OF PROGRAM

-The STAR classroom is not designed to be a long-term placement, but rather a temporary extended service.
-Students who are placed in the program will be enrolled for a minimum of 45 days, regardless of attendance.
-The STAR Team will begin a transition plan based on the student’s progress toward assigned goals.
-After 45 school days, the STAR Team will meet to discuss the student’s progress and continued transition.
+The STAR classroom is not designed to be a long-term placement, but rather]an intensive short-term placement.
+Students who participate in the program will have quarterly review meetings to discuss progress towards goals and plan for transition.

 The team will help the student set personal goals so that he/she will be successful in the traditional classroom.
 If the student has not sufficiently met the classroom goals, the student will continue in the program.
-If the student continues to violate school policies, he/she will continue to receive consequences from his/her teachers or principal.
-If the problem(s) still continue, the student and his/her parent will be required to attend an Administrative Review hearing.
-At this time, it will be determined whether to take the case to the full School Board for expulsion or recommend a student to be enrolled at an alternative education facility outside of the district.

 EXPECTED BEHAVIORS